FishtownFish wrapped around the rod of AsclepiusMedicine

 What we screen when indicated

 • IgE regional panels.
-When symptoms point to allergy, chronic congestion, recurrent sinusitis, asthma flares, eczema patterns, "I always feel worse in this house", a regional IgE panel sorts pet dander, pollens, pests (mouse, cockroach), and mold into a real picture.
+When symptoms point to allergy, chronic congestion, recurrent sinusitis, asthma flares, eczema patterns, or "I always feel worse in this house," a regional IgE panel sorts pet dander, pollens, pests (mouse, cockroach), and mold into a real picture.
 The result frequently changes the plan in concrete ways: targeted air filtration, bedroom-only changes for pet exposure, immunotherapy referral, or a specific medication shift.

 • Indoor air when respiratory symptoms, headache patterns, or a new home raise the question.
 A consumer-grade PM2.5 monitor at home is often the cheapest "test" we can do.